tinacms/tina.io/content/docs/self-hosted/configuration.md

 ### Authentication&#x20;

-Self hosted Tina allows you to integrate your own Auth provder.
-Our self-hosted-starter uses NextAuth, which provides connections to various auth providers under the hood.
+Self-hosted Tina allows you to integrate your own Auth provider.
+Our self-hosted-starter uses Auth.js, which provides connections to various auth providers.

-#### Self hosting your Authentication
+#### Self-hosting your Auth

-To self host your own authentication, you must implement several functions.
+To self-host your own authentication, you must implement several functions.
 These functions are passed to the TinaCMS client when it is initialized.
 The following functions are available:

 `authenticate`: This function is called when the user goes into `/admin` and they are not logged in (determined by `getUser`).
 This function should redirect the user to the login page or do whatever is necessary to authenticate the user.